-To achieve this, the Vegetable Intake Strategic Alliance (VISA) was established to capture a wide range of stakeholders including the horticulture industry, State and Commonwealth departments, nutrition and health agencies, research organisations, retailers, early learning and parenting organisations and various non‐government organisations.
+The VISA includes a wide range of stakeholders, representing the horticulture industry, State and Commonwealth departments, nutrition and health agencies, research organisations, retailers, early learning and parenting organisations and various non‐government organisations.

-Investigate opportunities to leverage and enhance the impact of initiatives to increase vegetable consumption through partnerships outside the traditional horticulture supply chains
+- Investigate opportunities to leverage and enhance the impact of initiatives to increase vegetable consumption through partnerships outside and within the traditional horticulture supply chains

 The intended outcome of VISA is to facilitate and inform future development and implementation of evidence-based initiatives that create long-term and sustained increases in children’s vegetable consumption.